kedro-org/kedro/docs/source/deployment/airflow.md

 In the example here we assume that all Airflow tasks share one disk, but for distributed environments you would need to use non-local file paths.

+Starting with kedro-airflow release version 0.9.0, you can adopt a different strategy instead of following steps 2-3: group nodes that use intermediate `MemoryDataset`s into larger tasks.
+This approach allows intermediate data manipulation to occur within a single task, eliminating the need to transfer data between nodes.
+You can implement this by running `kedro airflow create` with the `--group-in-memory` flag on Step 6.

 4. Open `conf/logging.yml` and modify the `root: handlers` section to `[console]` at the end of the file.
 By default, Kedro uses the [Rich library](https://rich.readthedocs.io/en/stable/index.html) to enhance log output with sophisticated formatting.
 However, some deployment systems, including Airflow, don't work well with Rich.
 Therefore, we're adjusting the logging to a simpler console version.
 For more information on logging in Kedro, you can refer to the [Kedro docs](https://docs.kedro.org/en/stable/logging/index.html).

 ```shell